 I knew more about my Mum’s family than my Dad’s, so that was where I started the family research in January 2011.
 Another Fuller family researcher and author was Alistair Duncan, who married Virginia Fuller, a granddaughter of Sir Benjamin Fuller, the a daughter of A. Ben Fuller and Josephine Seaton.
 Alistair wrote and published a book called Actors Blood on the golden age of Fuller’s Theatres.
 Thus, there was a whole section of the Fuller family history already completed.

 However, I could see that Alistair hadn’t really touched the English part of the Fuller ancestry, and I decided that this was where I was most interested.
-I wanted to see how far back I could actually go with the Fullers, and where they lived and what they did.
-This chapter will help our family answer these questions, and give an insight into the Fullers, and their extended families living in London.
-It will also show how much we owe to our “Silvery Tenor”, John Fuller Snr, for taking a risk, joining a troupe of actors and singers, and following his heart to travel to the far side of the world to live his dream.
+I wanted to see how far back I could actually go with the Fullers, where they lived and what they did.
+This chapter will help our family answer these questions and give an insight into the Fullers and their extended families living in London.
+It will also show how much we owe to our “Silvery Tenor”, John Fuller Snr., for taking a risk, joining a troupe of actors and singers and following his heart to travel to the far side of the world to live his dream.
 It was a lucky day for all of us, when John Fuller left his family in England in 1889 and boarded a vessel bound for Melbourne with the London Pavilion Company.